On the structure of band edges of 2d periodic elliptic operators: Introduction

 In the present paper, we establish the following result (Theorem \ref{main}): for a wide class of 2D periodic elliptic second order operators, any global minimal or maximal value of any band function can only be attained at a discrete set of points.
 In other words, {\it the global extrema of each band function are isolated}.
 In particular, this implies that the level sets corresponding to spectral band edges cannot contain 1D curves.
 We do not need any genericity or smallness assumptions, and our result holds for all bands, not necessarily for the edges of the spectrum.
 We formulate the results for ``smooth'' second order elliptic operators \eqref{h_def}.
 We believe that, using methods from \cite{Sht1}, the result can be extended to the same generality in which the absolute continuity of the spectrum in 2D is established.
 The extension beyond dimension 2, however, seems significantly more challenging, as our technique relies heavily on 2D specifics.

 An immediate consequence of our result is that Liouville theorems (in the sense of \cite{KuP2,KuP}) hold for the operator \eqref{h_def} at all gap edges, see Corollary \ref{liouville}.
-Our result can also be used in studying Green's function asymptotics near spectral gap edges, see \cite{KKR,KR}.
+Our result can also be used in studying Green's function asymptotics near spectral gap edges, see \cite{KKR,KR,Kha}, and to obtain a ``variable period'' version of the non-degeneracy conjecture in 2D \cite{PS}.

 Surprisingly, the statement of the main theorem {\it fails for discrete periodic Schr\"odinger operators on $\Z^2$}, already in the case of a diatomic lattice.
 We explain the corresponding example of non-isolated extrema in Section 7.
-1mm { \bf Acknowledgements.} The results were partially obtained during the programme ``Periodic and Ergodic Spectral Problems'' in January -- June 2015 supported by EPSRC Grant EP/K032208/1.
+1mm { \bf Acknowledgements.} The results were partially obtained during the programme Periodic and Ergodic Spectral Problems in January -- June 2015, supported by EPSRC Grant EP/K032208/1.
 We are grateful to the Isaac Newton Institute for Mathematical Sciences, Cambridge, for their support and hospitality.
-The first author is also grateful to Simons Foundation for the support.
-We would like to express our deepest thanks to Peter Kuchment, Leonid Parnovski, and Roman Shterenberg for several lively and fruitful discussions during the programme.
-We would also like to thank Alexander Pushnitski for reading the draft version of the text and for valuable remarks.
+We would like to express our deepest thanks to Peter Kuchment, Leonid Parnovski, and Roman Shterenberg for several lively and fruitful discussions during the programme, and to Alexander Pushnitski for reading the draft version of the text and for valuable remarks.
+We are also grateful to the anonymous referee, whose suggestions significantly improved the quality of the paper and the references.